josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 I personally wouldn't have missed the lights--or at least, wouldn't have minded if they were just there to provide a little light in the dark and didn't have all the customization options.
 Still, they're a nice-to-have.

 One other note on the topic of lights, though: MoErgo cleverly decided to use the RGB lights as a status indicator.
-When you tap the Magic layer key (that's the one with the MoErgo logo), the left half illuminates to show the battery level of each side of the keyboard, which layer is currently active, key lock status, and Bluetooth status.
+When you tap the Magic layer key (the one with the MoErgo logo), the left half illuminates to show the battery level of each side of the keyboard, which layer is currently active, key lock status, and Bluetooth profile info.

 ![The left half of the Glove80 with limited keys lit up to convey the current state of the keyboard, as described in the paragraph above.
 The second and third rows of keys serve as battery indicators, with more keys lit left to right to indicate a higher charge per half.](/images/post_images/glove80/status.webp)